Gudbrandr/RouteChecker/example1.md

 ![Example 10.](./images/ex10.png)

 There isn't anything wall-like visible at this location.
-The second number in the `wall` command, -1, means that the structre should be on the left of the rail.
+The second number in the `wall` command, -1, means that the structure should be on the left of the rail.
 You can move back and forward along the line using the `W` and `S` keys but that doesn't reveal anything significant in this location.
 There also aren't any other rails visible here.
 We're sitting on rail 0 so maybe that's the rail that should be used by the `wall` statement.
 Change the rail number, i.e. the first digit, to 0 in the route file.

 ```
 20400@wall(0,-1,1)